AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 # Machine: `control-server`
-This machine is made for use as a control server for both Komodo and Ansible (as a Proxmox VM within the Sapphic Homelab).
+This Machine is made for use as a control server for both Komodo and Ansible (as a Proxmox VM within the Sapphic Homelab).

-As part of the deployment bootstrapping process, after Proxmox is deployed to the bare-metal hosts, `control-server` is the machine first deployed to the Sapphic Homelab, directly from another personal computer through nixos-anywhere (and indirectly through Ansible), before other machines can be deployed with Ansible and/or nixos-anywhere.
+As part of the deployment bootstrapping process, after Proxmox is deployed to the bare-metal hosts, `control-server` is the Machine first deployed to the Sapphic Homelab, directly from another personal computer through nixos-anywhere (and indirectly through Ansible), before other machines can be deployed with Ansible and/or nixos-anywhere.

-Because `control-server` is the most important out of all the machines in this configuration, this document is a complete guide on how to set it up and maintain it, from creating secrets and instance values, to using nixos-anywhere and updating it.
+Because `control-server` is the most important out of all the Machines in this configuration, this document is a complete guide on how to set it up and maintain it, from creating secrets and Instance values, to using nixos-anywhere and updating it.

 ## Quick explanation
 `control-server` has a few central services (via systemd and Docker Compose) that it serves: a Komodo control server, an Ansible control server (through Semaphore UI), and a reverse proxy, using Nginx.
 Many of the Docker containers listed communicate with each other through a Docker network, named `central-network`.
 This server should also be accessible over Tailscale.